The Visitor Centre is an ideal starting point when visiting Ford & Etal.

 Examples of the work of various craft producers of Ford & Etal are on display and available to purchase.

 There is a wheelchair available for use by visitors with mobility problems.
-Public toilets and disabled car parking spaces are situated adjacent to the Centre.
+Disabled car parking spaces are situated adjacent to the Centre.
+The Public Toilets are closed for the winter from 4th November 2019 to Spring 2020.

 Accessibility: Car parking for the Visitor Centre is situated over the bridge adjacent to the B6354 and opposite Heatherslaw Railway.
 The walk from the car park to the Visitor Centre is about 200 yards with a slight incline from car park to bridge then a level surface.
 For those with mobility problems there is disabled car parking outside the Visitor Centre, accessed from the B6353 at the T-junction which displays a 'No Through Road' sign.
 Turn into this road and follow it for about a mile - you will come to the Heatherslaw Mill site where you will see signs for disabled parking.
 If in doubt please telephone in advance for advice.